Coral Gables students feared 'shoot up threat' left in boy's restroom

 CORAL GABLES, Fla. - There was fear at Coral Gables Senior High School this week, after students found a note inside the boy's bathroom with a threat that someone was going to "shoot up the school" on Friday.

-After reporting the note to administrators, Miami-Dade County Public Schools' detectives investigated the threat and deemed it "non-credible" Wednesday, according to Coral Gables officials.
+After reporting the note to administrators, Miami-Dade County Public Schools police detectives investigated the threat and deemed it "non-credible" Wednesday, according to Coral Gables officials.

 "We continue investigating every incident that comes in," the city's statement said.